Welcome to the EYFS class page 2021/22

 Here is where you will find information about the teaching and learning that takes place throughout the Early Years.
 The page will be updated regularly so please do keep checking back.

-In Class 1 our teacher is Miss Owen and our teaching assistant is Mrs. Doran
+In Class 1 our teacher is Miss Owen and our teaching assistant is Mrs Woods.

-In Class 2 our teacher is Mr. Kildear and our teaching assistant is Mrs. Henderson
+In Class 2 our teacher is Miss Gronow and our teaching assistant is Mrs Henderson.

 Click on the link to watch a short clip of how to pronounce phonemes correctly.